petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/extending-system-objects.md

 # Extending System Objects

-{bdg-secondary}`Available Liferay 7.4 U34+ and GA34+`
+{bdg-secondary}`Available Liferay 7.4 U35+ and GA35+`

 With Liferay Objects, you can extend supported system services.
 Currently, only these services are integrated with the Objects framework: Account, Commerce Order, Commerce Product, Commerce Product Group, and User.
-Liferay also provides the Postal Address Object for storing address information and relating it to other Objects.
+Liferay also provides the Postal Address system Object for storing address information and relating it to other Objects.

 ![Extend system services integrated with the Objects Framework.](./extending-system-objects/images/01.png)